-This assay represents the coupling of IDOAU / Drug Abuse Survey, Urine with an automatic confirmation of all positive results by the definitive assay available and described elsewhere (eg, AMPHU / Amphetamines, Urine).
+This assay represents the coupling of UDOA / Drug Abuse Survey, Urine with an automatic confirmation of all positive results by the definitive assay available and described elsewhere (eg, AMPHU / Amphetamines, Urine).
 All positive screening results are confirmed by GC-MS, GC-FID, or LC-MS/MS and quantitated, before a positive result is reported.

 Detecting drug abuse involving amphetamines, barbiturates, benzodiazepines, cocaine, ethanol, marijuana, opiates, and phencyclidine

 This test is intended to be used in a setting where the test results can be used definitively to make a diagnosis.

 A positive result indicates that the patient has used the drugs detected in the recent past.
 See individual tests (eg, AMPHU / Amphetamines, Urine) for more information.

 For information about drug testing, including estimated detection times, see Drugs of Abuse Testing at http://www.mayomedicallaboratories.com/test-info/drug-book/index.html

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 The test does not screen for drug classes other than those listed above.
 More comprehensive screening is available using the serum or urine drug screens (DSS / Drug Screen, Prescription/OTC, Serum or PDSU / Drug Screen, Prescription/OTC, Urine).